6 tips to getting enough Iron rich foods for baby led weaning

 Sample iron-rich meal plan for baby-led weaning

 How does this all come together?
-Check out the meal plan below for an example of iron-rich meals for baby.
+Check out the meal plan below for an example of iron-rich meals for babies.

 Want to learn more about Baby-led Weaning?
 Check out my free BLW webinar.